-- 29.30.
-Where, In some cases, law or regulation of the relevant jurisdiction prescribe the layout or wording of the assurance report.
-In these circumstances, the assurance practitioner shall evaluate: - (a) Whether intended users might misunderstand the assurance conclusion; and - (b) If so, whether additional explanation in the assurance report can mitigate possible misunderstanding.
+- 30. Where, in some cases, law or regulation prescribe the layout or wording of the assurance report, the assurance practitioner shall evaluate: - (a) Whether intended users might misunderstand the assurance conclusion; and - (b) If so, whether additional explanation in the assurance report can mitigate possible misunderstanding.

 If the assurance practitioner concludes that additional explanation in the assurance report cannot mitigate possible misunderstanding, the assurance practitioner shall not accept the engagement, unless required by law or regulation to do so.
-An engagement conducted in accordance with such law or regulation does not comply with ISAEASAEs.
-Accordingly, the assurance practitioner shall not include any reference within the assurance report to the engagement having been conducted in accordance with this ISAEASAE or any other ISAEASAE(s) (see also paragraph 71 of this ASAE).
+An engagement conducted in accordance with such law or regulation does not comply with ASAEs.
+Accordingly, the assurance practitioner shall not include any reference within the assurance report to the engagement having been conducted in accordance with this ASAE or any other ASAE(s) (see also paragraph 71 of this ASAE).